 Issuer Risk.
-The value of a security may decline for a number of reasons that directly relate to the issuer, such as management performance, major litigation, investigations or other controversies, changes in financial condition or credit rating, changes in government regulations affecting the issuer or its competitive environment and strategic initiatives such as mergers, acquisitions or dispositions and the market response to any such initiatives financial leverage, reputation or reduced demand for the issuer's goods or services, as well as the historical and prospective earnings of the issuer and the value of its assets.
+The value of a security may decline for a number of reasons that directly relate to the issuer, such as management performance, financial leverage, reputation, and reduced demand for the issuer's goods or services, as well as the historical and prospective earnings of the issuer and the value of its assets.
 A change in the financial condition of a single issuer may affect one or more other issuers or securities markets as a whole.

 Leveraging Risk.
 Accounts may generate investment leverage by borrowing money.
 In addition, certain investment transactions including, but not limited to, reverse repurchase agreements, loans of portfolio securities, and the use of when-issued, delayed delivery or forward commitment transactions, may give rise to a form of leverage.
 The use of derivatives may also create leveraging risk.
 Leverage is a speculative technique that may expose an Account to greater risk and increased costs.
 For example, leverage may cause an Account to set aside or liquidate portfolio assets to satisfy its obligations, including at times when it may be disadvantageous to do so.
-Leveraging transactions pursued by an Account may increase its duration and sensitivity to interest rate environments.
 In addition, leverage, including borrowing, may cause an Account to be more volatile than if the Account had not been leveraged because leverage tends to exaggerate the effect of any increase or decrease in the value of an Account's portfolio securities and may lead to a loss in the Account in excess of the capital commitment.
 Interest, fees and other expenses of leverage are generally borne entirely by the Account, which would have the effect of reducing investment returns.
 For some Accounts, fees received by PIMCO will be based on an Account's total assets (including assets attributable to certain types of leverage).
 In these circumstances, PIMCO has a financial incentive for the Account to use certain forms of leverage, which may create a conflict of interest between PIMCO, on the one hand, and its Clients or other investors in an Account, on the other.